eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_is_Eclipse_licensed.md

 FAQ How is Eclipse licensed?
 ============================

-Please see the Eclipse Legal Resources pages on the Eclipse.org website: [https://www.eclipse.org/legal/](https://www.eclipse.org/legal/)
+Please see the Eclipse Legal Resources pages on the Eclipse.org [website](https://www.eclipse.org/legal/)

 See Also:
 ---------